Former head of global athletics Lamine Diack dies at 88: family

 The Senegalese was head of the International Association of Athletics Federations (IAAF), now renamed World Athletics.

-Diack, who was also a powerful figure at the International Olympics Committee, was found guilty of corruption by a French court in 2020 for covering up Russian doping cases in exchange for bribes.
+Diack, who was also a powerful figure at the International Olympic Committee (IOC), was found guilty of corruption by a French court in 2020 for covering up Russian doping cases in exchange for millions of dollars of bribes.

 He was sentenced to four years in prison, of which two were suspended, and fined 500,000 euros ($560,000).